Wendy's: History

-In 2023, Wendy's announced that they would be returning to Australia with hundreds of locations set to open across the country.
+In 2023, Wendy's announced it would be returning to Australia, with hundreds of locations set to open across the country.
 The chain previously operated in Australia from the 1970s until it was closed in 1986.
-However, the US Burger giant has already run into a potential issue with the trademark to Wendy's name already owned by a different fast foot outlet named Wendy's Milk Bar which opened in 1979 and has been operating in the country for over 40 years.
+However, the US Burger giant has already run into a potential issue with the trademark to Wendy's name already owned by a different fast food outlet named Wendy's Milk Bar, which opened in 1979 and has been operating in the country for over 40 years.
+In January 2025, Wendy's opened its first store in Surfers Paradise.

+In July 2024, Wendy's announced that they had signed an agreement with franchisees in the Republic of Ireland and would begin opening restaurants there beginning in early 2025, with the agreement stipulating that 30 new restaurants would open across the country over the following 10 years.
+A few days later they announced the first five restaurants in Romania, scheduled to open in 2025.
+The franchisor for Romania is Canadian company JKC Capital, which operates 61 Wendy's restaurants in Canada and plans to invest $200 million over the next decade.